jessejayjustin/es6-jquery-webpack-boilerplate/README.md

 * To calculate if principal amount selected
 * To calculate if rate of interest selected
-* To calculate if half-yearly selected
+* To calculate if interest compounded is half-yearly
-* To calculate if quarterly selected
+* To calculate if interest compounded is quarterly
 * BDD Test
 * Cross browser support